 In 2020, the Ocean Park Conservation Foundation reported 11 fatal cases of pink dolphin strandings, out of the total 52 cases of cetacean strandings.
 In their 2020–2021 report, the AFCD found that 18 frequently sighted individuals in Hong Kong have disappeared, which is the highest record yet of disappearance.
 While Indo-Pacific humpback dolphins can live up to 40 years old, 46 percent of the pink dolphin calves in Hong Kong do not live past the age of two.

 If you encounter a stranded dolphin or any other cetaceans, please call (+852) 1823 to inform the AFCD.

 In light of the Covid-19 pandemic, the government has halted all high-speed ferry services since February 2020, and a significant number of Chinese pink dolphins have returned to Hong Kong waters.
 Although a favourable respite for the dolphins, the imminent dangers of the resumption of the transportation services and future constructions in the area are still lurking behind the temporary peace.
-The World Wildlife Fund (WWF) has, therefore, released an emergency action plan in hopes of saving the dolphins not only in Hong Kong, but in the Pearl River Delta as well.
+The World Wildlife Fund (WWF) has, therefore, released an emergency action plan in hopes of saving not only the dolphins in Hong Kong, but in the Pearl River Delta as well.